badosa/JSON-stat/explorer/README.md

 You can try it at https://json-stat.com/explorer/.

-To recreate main.js from the source files use:
+To rebuild main.js from the source files use:

 ```
 npm i